grace-anderson/weather-dashboard/README.md

 The Weather Dashboard uses the [OpenWeather One Call API](https://openweathermap.org/api/one-call-api) to retrieve weather data for searched cities.

-The app runs in the browser using dynamically updated HTML and CSS powered by jQuery.
+The app runs in the browser using dynamically updated HTML and CSS powered by JavaScript.
 [Moment.js](https://momentjs.com/) is used to work with date and time.
 Local storage saves the five most recent searched cities.
 [SweetAlert](https://sweetalert.js.org/) generates formatted warning and error alerts.

 The application code is available on [GitHub](https://github.com/grace-anderson/weather-dashboard).